-Each employee shall be allowed road expenses in the amount of thirty-five (\$35.00) for each one thousand (1000) miles traveled.
+Each employee shall be allowed road expenses in the amount of forty-five dollars (\$45.00) for each one thousand (1000) miles traveled

 (7) Delay Time

 It is the intent of the parties to make the driver whole for all justified delay time, such as waiting for late loads, unscheduled on property work, accident delay or on road equipment breakdown.
 Any disputes will be referred to the Joint Premium Service Review Committee.